 To encourage partnerships with other state, regional, and national organizations, a partial list of performing arts service providers is included.

 Southwest Performing Arts Presenters is a consortium of performing arts organizations who present and promote dance, music, theatre, and visual arts in Texas, Arkansas, Oklahoma, Louisiana, and New Mexico.
 SWPAP's main purpose is to promote cooperative efforts among its members.
-These include booking collaborations, networking and professional development workshops, and quarterly membership meetings.
-Their website provides free helpful forms for presenters.
+These include booking collaborations, networking and professional development workshops, a listserv for members, and regular membership meetings.

 Mid-America Arts Alliance (MAAA) is a regional membership organization that includes Texas.
 MAAA collaborates with Arts Midwest in offering the Midwest Arts booking conference each September and a performing arts touring program very similar to TCA's called the Regional Touring Program.
-Presenters apply to this program starting in early December and the funds are distributed on a first-come, first-served basis.
+Presenters apply to this program throughout the year, but must do so at least eight weeks prior to the performance.
+The funds are distributed on a first-come, first-served basis.